stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 frequently wrote to a friend in Albany of plans to leave the paternal roof.

-  In the spring of 1763 Jonathan Gifford, the Albany friend of Jan Martense, became worried by his correspondent&rsquo;s silence; especially in view of the conditions and quarrels at the Martense mansion.
+  In the spring of 1763 Jonathan Gifford, the Albany friend of Jan Martense, became worried by his correspondent's silence; especially in view of the conditions and quarrels at the Martense mansion.
 Determined to visit Jan in person, he went into the mountains on horseback.
 His diary states that he reached Tempest Mountain on September 20, finding the mansion in great decrepitude.
 The sullen, odd-eyed Martenses, whose unclean animal aspect shocked him, told him in broken gutturals that Jan was dead.
 He had, they insisted, been struck by lightning the autumn before; and now lay buried behind the neglected sunken gardens.
 They shewed the visitor the grave, barren and devoid of markers.
-Something in the Martenses&rsquo; manner gave Gifford a feeling of repulsion and suspicion, and a week later he returned with spade and mattock to explore the sepulchral spot.
-He found what he expected&mdash;a skull crushed cruelly as if by savage blows&mdash;so returning to Albany he openly charged the Martenses with the murder of their kinsman.
+Something in the Martenses' manner gave Gifford a feeling of repulsion and suspicion, and a week later he returned with spade and mattock to explore the sepulchral spot.
+He found what he expected--a skull crushed cruelly as if by savage blows--so returning to Albany he openly charged the Martenses with the murder of their kinsman.

   Legal evidence was lacking, but the story spread rapidly round the countryside;